OmarTaherSaad/gesture-control-system/README.md

 # Usage

 1. Open **conda** or **pip** terminal in the project path.
-2. run this command for single-thread version
+2. run this command for **multi-threaded** version `python detect_multi_threaded.py`
-	`python detect_single_threaded.py`

-	or this command for multi-thread version
+	or this command for **single threaded** version `python detect_multi_threaded.py --num-w 1`
-	`python detect_multi_threaded.py`

 3. Make your hand in the boundries shown in the camera preview to enable the software to detect it.

-4. First hand will be used to move mouse, second hand appears into detector will be used to do the gestures (to click, right click .. etc.)
+4. First hand will be used to move the mouse and will be bounded with **green rectangle**.

+5. Second hand appears into the frame will be used to do the gestures for mouse action (to click, right click .. etc.) and will be bounded with **blue rectangle**.

-5. Move the first hand to move the mosue; moving to the right of screen will move the mouse to the right, same with left, top, and bottom.
+6. Move the first hand to move the mosue; moving to the right of screen will move the mouse to the right, same with left, top, and bottom.